-This paper is concerned with viscoelastic absorption, but it should be mentioned that there are other absorption mechanisms which will not be discussed.
-This includes friction in cracks in rocks, fluid flow in micropores in consolidated sediments or bone, \cite{meziere2014measurements}, and squirt flow in unconsolidated sediments, \cite{chotiros2014shear}, as well as nonlinearity.
+This paper is concerned with viscoelastic absorption, but there are other mechanisms which will not be discussed such as friction in cracks in rocks, fluid flow in micropores in consolidated sediments or bone \cite{meziere2014measurements}, squirt flow in unconsolidated sediments \cite{chotiros2014shear}, and nonlinearity.

 An early study of absorption in erythrocytes suggested that ``chemical or structural relaxation processes are probably responsible for the attenuation'' \cite{kremkau1973macromolecular}.
 It has also been proposed that in polymer-like materials, thermal energy causes continuous change in the ``interactions between macromolecules'' \cite{Szabo00}.
-In cell rheology, the theory of soft glassy materials has been shown to be applicable, \cite{kollmannsberger2009active}.

-Combining these observations, we notice that chemical and structural relaxation in e.g., seawater are thermally activated processes.
-Thermal activation over potential barriers of structural defects also plays an important role in e.g. glasses and rocks.
-This gives the motivation to transform the multiple relaxation formulations from the usual frequency and time domains into the energy domain.
-This will provide new insights for the case of elastic wave propagation in acoustics and seismics.
-Surprisingly, a simple uniform distribution of activation energies corresponds to the universal linearly increasing absorption.
+Here we claim that it can be justified to transform the multiple relaxation formulation into the energy domain for many of the materials just listed.
+This is a transformation into an energy landscape which is common for describing atomic and molecular clusters, glasses, and proteins.

+We follow \cite[Chap.~1]{wales2004energy} and define an energy landscape as either a potential energy surface or a free energy surface.
+Of these, the potential energy surface is the more fundamental as it gives the potential energy as a function of atomic or molecular coordinates.
+In complex media, this would be a function of many variables, which is unrealistic to know in detail.
+One then will replace it by a thermally averaged free energy surface which is described in terms of a smaller number of effective degrees of freedom.
+The distinction will not be important for us in the following, as we are only assuming certain statistical properties of the energy landscape, while not relating them to the microscopic structure.